Administrative law in Singapore: Wrongful abdication, delegation or dictation

 It is generally unlawful for a decision-maker to delegate its statutory power of decision to another person or body, unless this is expressly provided for in the statute empowering the decision-maker.
 In Singapore, the Interpretation Act states that "[w]here a written law confers a power or imposes a duty on the holder of an office as such, then, unless the contrary intention appears, the power may be exercised and the duty shall be performed ... by a person duly appointed to act for him".
 Furthermore, a minister empowered by written law to exercise any power or perform any duty is entitled, with the President's approval, to depute another person to exercise that power or perform that duty on his or her behalf.

 However, the rule against non-delegation does not mean that civil servants or government officials are prevented from making decisions on behalf of ministers or government departments.
 As it is not possible for the government to make every individual decision, it has to rely on others for help.
-Hence, even when a statute authorizes "the Minister" to act, Parliament will expect only that the power be exercised by an appropriate official.
+Hence, even when a statute authorises "the Minister" to act, Parliament will expect only that the power be exercised by an appropriate official.
 In what is known as the alter ego principle, the decision of such an official will be attributed to the minister.
 "The minister is responsible.
 It is he who must answer before Parliament for anything that his officials have done under his authority."

 In Lines International, the High Court held that since the Port of Singapore Authority was the authority vested with control over berths for vessels, it could not abdicate its responsibility by taking orders from other statutory boards unless it was under a legal duty to do so.
 If, on the evidence, a court concludes that an authority has fettered its discretion by acting under dictation from other people or bodies, its decision will be invalid.
 The authority has to come to a decision based on its own discretion, taking into account other relevant facts or evidence.